Summer housing 2015 is in Eagle Landing (double rooms) only, conveniently located near many great businesses.

 (10) General Provisions and Conditions of Occupancy: Students are responsible for observing all regulations contained in the Academic Catalog, rules and procedures of the University of Mary Washington, Student Handbook, and notices from the Office of Residence Life.
 Every student should read and adhere to the Student Code of Conduct: http://students.umw.edu/judicialaffairs/the-judicial-system/code-of-conduct and the Student Handbook: http://publications.umw.edu/student-handbook.
 All housing-related policies are in effect during the summer.

 (12) Some students are being “sponsored” by a UMW department, where the student has been communicated that the cost of housing will be covered by the UMW department.
 For example, Residence Life’s Resident Assistants and Summer Conference Assistants are charged for housing but the charge is covered by the University.
 It is vital that students communicate with their sponsor regarding the amount of days covered and not covered (for instance, extended housing before and after the summer sessions).
 If a student has on their account the charge of housing and they believe it should be covered by their sponsor, the student should inquire with their sponsor as soon as possible.

-(13) Summer session 1 housing is from May 16 until June 20.
-Students permitted to stay on campus through May 16 with summer housing assignments in Eagle Landing will need to move on this date to their summer housing assignment; students will need to pick up their new key from Eagle Landing front desk between 8:00 a.m. and 10:00 a.m., and move into their new assignment.
+(13) Summer session 1 housing is from May 15 until June 19.
+Students permitted to stay on campus through May 15 with summer housing assignments in Eagle Landing will need to move on this date to their summer housing assignment; students will need to pick up their new key from Eagle Landing front desk between 8:00 a.m. and 10:00 a.m., and move into their new assignment.
 Before 6:00 p.m., they must return to Eagle Landing front desk their old key to properly checkout.
-Students which have summer housing assignments in Eagle Landing which are not on campus on May 16 may pick up their new key from the Eagle Landing Front Desk on either Saturday, May 17 or Sunday, May 18 between 8:00 a.m. and 8:00 p.m.
+Students which have summer housing assignments in Eagle Landing which are not on campus on May 15 may pick up their new key from the Eagle Landing Front Desk on either Saturday, May 16 or Sunday, May 17 between 8:00 a.m. and 8:00 p.m.
 Because there is an event planned, USMC Historic ½ Marathon, for Sunday, May 17, which may impact traffic, we recommend all students move in the Friday before.